 Canyons in NZ are often un-developed, tricky to access and home to wild water.

-Away from a handful of the most popular canyons, there are few established anchors or bolts.
+Away from the most popular canyons, there are relatively few established anchors or bolts.
 The access is often off-track, through thick temperate rain forest and steep slopes.
 Our canyons have plenty of water.
-NZ’s southern alps receive 2,000mm to 10,000mm (33 feet) of rain each year.
+NZ’s Southern Alps receive 2,000mm to 10,000mm (33 feet) of rain each year.
 This precipitation is spread out through the year, and although there is less in the summer, it still rains quite frequently.
 So you need to plan for alternate activities for when it rains.

 Visitors should team up with locals for the first few trips

 As canyoning here is quite different from overseas, we strongly reccomend that visitors go with locals for your first trip to an area.